 As you read this article, use the links to learn more about these estate planning issues.

-Your taxes.
 For many years, average families used their estate plans to avoid or reduce estate and inheritance taxes – the taxes due on your estate when you die.
-However, federal estate tax is now levied on only very wealthy estates – estates worth well over $5 million.
+However, federal estate tax is now levied on only very wealthy estates – estates worth over $12.92 million (for 2023).
 So most people with average-size estates do not need to worry about estate taxes.
-That said, a few states do levy estate and inheritance taxes on smaller estates and if you live in one of those states and you have a substantial amount of property, you may want to use your estate plan to try to reduce or avoid these taxes.
+That said, a few states do levy estate and inheritance taxes on smaller estates, and if you live in one of those states and you have a substantial amount of property, you may want to use your estate plan to try to reduce or avoid these taxes.

 To get more free legal information about all of these estate planning topics – and more -- go to the Wills, Trusts & Probate section of Nolo.com.
 To read a bestselling book that details these issues, try Plan Your Estate by Denis Clifford (Nolo).

-Many people can make all or nearly all aspects of their estate plan without lawyer.
-Quicken WillMaker Plus can help.
+Many people can make all or nearly all aspects of their estate plan without a lawyer.
+Quicken WillMaker can help.
 It provides expert-made and time-tested forms and guidance to help you to make a will, health care directive, final arrangements document, and much more.
-And if at some point you want to touch base with a lawyer, Nolo’s Lawyer Directory can help you find one in your area.

 If your situation isn't very straightforward, consider getting help from an experienced estate planning lawyer in your area.
 For instance, working with an attorney is a good idea if you have a very large or complicated estate, anticipate family squabbles, or have circumstances that require specific legal advice.